 Are there any vulnerabilities for their safety and security?

 Let’s talk windows.
 Concrete domes are customized to suit the owner’s needs and vision.
 If you’re worried about the vulnerability of windows, you don’t have to have any.
 However, most people want their homes to look like homes.
 That means having windows.
 It’s important to remember that FEMA approves these domes as having “near-absolute protection” with windows if the windows are impact resistant.

 Our concrete domes can withstand extreme pressure and most flood conditions, but the exterior may need resurfacing.
 If water enters the structure, the interior may need resurfacing as well.
-Concrete domes don’t experience the same extent of damage as other structures.
+But concrete domes don’t experience the same extent of damage as other structures.
 They can typically return to use quickly after a flood.

 Are concrete domes cheaper?